Ringgold restarts conversation of possibly constructing a community dog park

 After three and a half years and the success of such a park in nearby Fort Oglethorpe, Bomar decided he wanted to try restarting the discussion.

-Bomar opined that considering Bluff View as a location might create some logistical issues.
+Bomar said that considering Bluff View as a location might create some logistical issues.

 “I’m not a dog park expert, but I think putting something in a subdivision might limit the people that go there,” Bomar said.
 “The idea is to have it in a place where people could walk or drive to it.”